PEST CONTROL CHEMICALS 800-877-7290

 In the winter, blow flies can still be active as long as they smell food.
 Common food for them when its cold include road kill and dead rodents in homes which seem to be more available when its cold.
 This probably happens because people tend to use rodenticide in the winter.
 Rodenticide will almost always lead to some animals dying in the attic or wall.
 And even though these spaces might be “inside” the home, rest assured fumes are releasing to your attic and eventually outside.
 From there, the odor will quickly call in blow flies from the neighborhood.
 And this can happen even in the dead of winter.

 Blow flies can appear any time of year.
-Most common in the summer, blow flies will be actively flying everywhere.
-But since they’re so hard to see, you have no idea how many are around in the yard.
+Most common in the spring through fall, blow flies will be actively flying everywhere.
+But since they’re so hard to see while flying, you have no idea how many are around in the yard.

 The bottom line is if you find one blow fly in the winter and don’t see anymore for a week or longer, it was probably just an isolated event.
 But if you’re seeing more than 1 a day, you have a problem which needs to be addressed.